jitsi/handbook/docs/devops-guide/docker.md

 _Failed to access your microphone/camera: Cannot use microphone/camera for an unknown reason.
 Cannot read property 'getUserMedia' of undefined_ or _navigator.mediaDevices is undefined_.
 :::

+**IMPORTANT**: When deploying Jitsi Meet for real use you must set the `PUBLIC_URL` env variable to the real domain where your setup is running.

 If you want to use jigasi too, first configure your env file with SIP credentials and then run Docker Compose as follows: